TomekLeszczynski/Shadow-Boxing-App/README.md

 ### 'Utilizing the cloud platform for handling authentication and user data storage':

 High popularity, good quality documentation and numerous resources and tutorials led me to use the **Firebase** platform (https://firebase.google.com/).
-The project uses **Authentification**. **Firebase Storage** and **Cloud Firestore** products.
+The project uses **Authentification**. **Firebase Storage** and **Firestore Database** products.
 The built-in authentification features combined with Pinia allowed me to easily create and save user accounts in the database, log in, reset passwords...

+#### Authentification

 ```AuthentificationStore.ts:
 actions: {